Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 This includes reputable industry sources, select financial publications, credible nonprofits, official government reports, court records and interviews with qualified experts.

-Inflation means your savings and fixed income lose purchasing power as time passes and the cost of goods and services go up.
+Inflation means your savings and fixed income lose purchasing power as time passes and the cost of goods and services goes up.
 Inflation can affect your standard of living and is especially problematic for retirees.

 According to the Social Security Administration, a 65-year-old man today can expect to live, on average, until the age of 84.
 A 65-year-old woman can expect to live to age 86½.